-Math Worksheets will be given during class.
+Math Worksheets will be given during class or uploaded to Brightspace.
 The student will be expected to complete each worksheet and may have guidance by the instructor.
-Each worksheet is worth 10 points.
-Only one final worksheet average will be entered around the last day of February into the assignment category.
-If a student is not present to complete the worksheet, it may be made up and turned in within 2 days, resulting in a 2 point deduction.
+Although each worksheet will be awarded points, only one grade will be entered into the gradebook.
+The average of all worksheets will be entered during the last week of February and will count in the assignment category.
+Announcements will be made for worksheets in class and/or using Brightspace announcements.
+If a student does complete the worksheet by the due date, it may be made up and turned in within 2 days, resulting in a 2 point deduction.
 No points will be awarded if the worksheet is turned in after the 2nd day of the missed assignment.

 Absenteeism will result in the student having less information and will usually result in a lower grade.
 When absences accumulate to 25% in the course, the student may have a low probability of success and will be at risk for being dropped for unsatisfactory performance.
-A roll sheet will be passed around the classroom for your initials to attest to your presence in class.
 If a student is tardy and/or leaves early three times during the eight-week course, then one absence will be counted.
-Students whether present or absent, are responsible for all material presented or assigned for the course and will be held accountable for that material in the determination of grades in the course.
+Students, whether present or absent, are responsible for all material presented or assigned for the course and will be held accountable for that material in the determination of grades in the course.

-Late assignments will be given a 10 point deduction on the first day missed and five points on the 2nd day missed.
+Late assignments, excluding worksheet assignments, will be given a 10 point deduction on the first day missed and five points on the 2nd day missed.
 On the 3rd day, the student will not be allowed to submit assignments and will be given zero (0) points for the missed assignment.
-If worksheets are missed, see the make-up instructions below the calendar due dates in the syllabus.
+Please reference worksheets above.

-Make-up tests will only be allowed under certain circumstances and is up to the discretion of the instructor.
+Make-up exams will only be allowed under certain circumstances and is up to the discretion of the instructor.
 There will not be any make-up quizzes or in-class assignments (worksheets are an exception).
-If a missed test occurs due to illness, medical documentation will be necessary for consideration to take the test.
+If a missed exam occurs due to illness, military, or funeral reasons, documentation may be necessary for consideration to take the exam.
+Considering the nature of a missed exam, the instructor may decide to replace the missed unit exam with the grade of the final exam instead of offering a make-up exam.
+Only one unit exam can be swapped with the final exam and must be approved by the course instructor.

-Performance Goal.
-Expectation. and Requirements
+Performance Goal, Expectation, and Requirements